wildlyinaccurate/wildlyinaccurate.github.io/_posts/2015-08-23-accidental-keyboard-enthusiasm.md

 The CODE has Cherry MX Clear switches, which makes for a much firmer keyboard than the Das.
 I find the clears preferable for short bursts of typing, but over long periods they tire my hands out.

-{% responsive_image path: assets/code-keyboard.jpg alt: "CODE keyboard with Keycool rainbow keycaps" %}
+{% responsive_image path: assets/code-keyboard.jpg alt: "CODE keyboard with Keycool rainbow keycaps" bleed: true %}

 ### ErgoDox